FreshRSS/FreshRSS/docs/en/developers/05_Release_new_version.md

 ## Writing the update script

 The scripts are located in the `./scripts/` directory and must take the form `update_to_x.y.z.z.php`.
-This directory  also contains `update_to_dev.php` intended for updates of the dev branch (this script must not include code specific to a particular version!) and `update_util.php`, which contains a list of functions useful for all scripts.
+This directory  also contains `update_to_dev.php` intended for updates of the `master` branch (this script must not include code specific to a particular version!) and `update_util.php`, which contains a list of functions useful for all scripts.

 In order to write a new script, it's better to copy/paste the last version or to start from `update_to_dev.php`.
 The first thing to do is to define the URL from which the FreshRSS package will be downloaded (`PACKAGE_URL`).
 The URL is in the form  of `https://codeload.github.com/FreshRSS/FreshRSS/zip/x.y.z`.